Cheyenne Police Warn of Jury Duty Scam - NewsBreak

 Cheyenne Police Warn of Jury Duty Scam

 Cheyenne police are warning residents not to fall for an old scam that's making the rounds again.
-According to a department Facebook post, someone claiming to be a deputy with...k2radio.com
+According to a department Facebook post, someone claiming to be a deputy...wakeupwyo.com

 Cheyenne police are warning residents not to fall for an old scam that's making the rounds again.
-According to a department Facebook post, someone claiming to be a deputy with...k2radio.com
+According to a department Facebook post, someone claiming to be a deputy...wakeupwyo.com

 Comments / 0